 The rounded protective element of the boot must be placed around the inside of the fetlock (for boots with a protective element on one side only, the protective element must be placed around the inside of the fetlock).

 The inside of the boot must be smooth, that is, the surface must be even and there may not be any pressure points on the inside of the boot; for the avoidance of doubt, stitching on the inside of the protective element that attaches the inner lining to the boot is permitted.
-Sheepskin linings are allowed
+Sheepskin linings are allowed.

-The boot may have no more than two fasteners.
+The boot must may have no more than two elastic fasteners with a minimum width of 2.5cm each.
 Only the following types of fasteners are permitted: